What is Chelation?

 Chelation therapy is a medical treatment that involves the use of chelating agents, which are chemical compounds that can bind to certain metals and minerals in the body and facilitate their elimination through urine.
 The goal of chelation therapy is to remove excess or toxic levels of metals or minerals from the body.

-What are the Risks?
+What are the Risks of Chelation?